 Collection of Visitor Information – Public Area

 If while visiting the public area of any of the Websites you request information from Promontory Network, or if you otherwise inquire about any of the Services, we may collect information you provide to us that allows us to respond to your request.
-You may choose to provide us with your name, email address, and/or other contact information (such as your mailing address and telephone number).
-If you do, we will use any personally identifying information you provide us solely in connection with handling and responding to your request.
-In no event will we sell or distribute such personally identifying information to third parties.
+You may choose to provide us with your contact information, including name, email address, mailing address, telephone number, or other information.
+We will use information you provide to respond to your request.
+We may also use the information to contact you regarding the Services.
+We do not and will not sell or distribute such personally identifying information to third parties.
 We will, however, comply with any subpoena or lawful information request from a court or government agency.

 Confidentiality and Security of Data – Members-Only Areas

 If you are an authorized representative of a Participating Institution in the CDARS service or the ICS service and are accessing the Transaction & Reporting Portal (the “Portal”) through the secure, members-only area of the promnetwork.com website, confidentiality and security are governed by the applicable Participating Institution Agreement between your institution and Promontory Network.
 In connection with the establishment of a user account, Promontory Network may collect certain information, including the name and email address of the user.
 Promontory Network is committed to protecting the confidentiality and security of information we collect through the Portal.
 We use a variety of security technologies and procedures to help protect personally identifying information collected through the Portal from unauthorized access, use, or disclosure.

 Cookies and Google Analytics

 When you visit the Websites or access the Portal, a cookie may be created, used, and stored on your device.
 A cookie is a piece of data stored by your web browser.
 Among other things, a cookie may help a website keep track of user visits and activity.